Leaders to UN: A warmer world is a more violent one, too

 Chinese U.N.
 Ambassador Zhang Jun said the council must “refrain from using a wholesale approach,” saying that not all war-torn countries “were plunged into chaos because of climate change.”

+Both Russia and China, which is the world’s top emitter of climate-damaging pollution, stressed their countries’ commitment to cut emissions.
+So did Blinken for the United States, the second largest carbon polluter, and India, the third-largest, which also said climate change doesn’t belong on the council agenda.
+Reenat Sandhu, a deputy Indian foreign secretary, said singling out one cause of conflict is “counterproductive.”

+“Climate change may enhance conflict, but cannot be determined as a reason for it,” she said.
+“Oversimplification of causes of conflict will not help in resolving them nor can it justify extreme policy measures.
+We need to bring back our focus to where it should be — combating climate change.”

-Still, most of the leaders who spoke Thursday morning were painting a gloomy picture for the planet as a whole.
+Still, most of the leaders who spoke Thursday morning painted a gloomy picture for the planet as a whole.
 They said climate change needs to be fought in the same way the world is battling the coronavirus because, for the planet, it is a matter of life and death.

 Decisions at the November U.N. climate conference in Glasgow, Scotland “will decide whether this decade will be remembered as the decade when we started to save the planet or the beginning of the end,” said Estonia President Kersti Jaljulaid.